sumayamateen/Learner_Churn_Analysis/README.md

 ## Problem Statement
 - Learners start courses highly motivated, but many drop out unexpectedly.
-- 31.8% of learners withdraw silently, with no clear indicators, making intervention difficult.
+- Learners withdraw silently, with no clear indicators, making intervention difficult.
 - Dropouts are influenced by personal, academic, and platform-related factors.
 - High enrollments but low completions highlight the need for predictive solutions to detect at-risk learners early.